T0413823-Yelizaveta/Yelizaveta-Assignment/plot.md

 At home, in her bedroom, her eyes fell on a lighter sitting on her nightstand.

 “Hmm, I don’t remember buying this.
 And I haven’t invited any friends over.
 (With Tom being a smoker, we’re not close enough yet to hang out at each other’s places.)
 I must’ve bought it while drunk,” Belle muttered to herself, deciding not to dwell on it.

+(Puzzle:

+However, after some time, she decides to take a closer look.
+On one side of the lighter, there’s an unusual sentence engraved:

+"Thick fOg Masked the entire land."

+Gameplay Mechanics:

+The player is prompted to examine the sentence and answer the question: [What could this sentence mean?
+Enter your guess below.]

+Solution:

+The capital letters spell the name: TOM.
+The player must enter "TOM" (any case, e.g., "tom" or "Tom").

+Outcome:

+Correct Answer:

+The text appears: "Achievement Unlocked: You discovered whose lighter it is."

+The player gains +10% survival chance, and Belle begins to suspect that Tom left this intentionally.

+Incorrect Answer:

+The text appears: "That doesn’t seem right."

+The story continues.)

 The next two days passed peacefully.
 Belle was completely immersed in work.
 She hadn’t had time to clean her apartment since Friday or to meet anyone, not even Tom.